 Acts 9:17 (NKJV) — And Ananias went his way and entered the house; and laying his hands on him he said, “Brother Saul, the Lord Jesus, who appeared to you on the road as you came, has sent me that you may receive your sight and be filled with the Holy Spirit.”

 Acts 13:9 (NKJV) — Then Saul, who also is called Paul, filled with the Holy Spirit, looked intently at him

-Being filled with the Holy Spirit as used in the Bible, means that a person has yielded to the Holy Spirit and lives a life that is guided by the Holy Spirit.
-The Holy Spirit also empowers that person to do whatever it is that God has ordained for him or her to do.
-Being filled by the Holy Spirit describes a person who is walking in the Spirit, i.e., they follow the direction of the Holy Spirit as they journey through life day by day.
-This should be the pursuit of all believers.
+Being filled with the Holy Spirit means the Holy Spirit empowers a person to do whatever God has ordained for him or her to do, including to govern their lives consistent with God’s will, i.e.,w alk in the Spirit.
+Thus, being filled by the Holy Spirit describes a person walking in the Spirit, i.e., they follow the direction of the Holy Spirit as they journey through life day by day.

 Walk in the Spirit

 What does it mean to walk in the Spirit (i.e., the Holy Spirit)?
 Consider the passages of Scripture below.

 Romans 8:1 (NKJV) — There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.